Feeding Britain in the Second World War: Diet and nutrition

 The officially-recorded closing of the nutritional gap was due to several factors including rationing of many foodstuffs, subsidies for basic foods to reduce market prices, a points system to enable people to buy non-rationed food, and British Restaurants which were public canteens to feed workers and others at a modest price.
 British rationing was based on the principle of "equality of sacrifice" among all classes and income groups in the country.
-The ration card issued to everyone was seen not only on a restraint on consumption of rationed items, but also as a entitlement of an adequate diet for everyone.
-Special and augmented rations were allowed small children, pregnant and nursing women, and manual workers.
+The ration card issued to everyone was seen not only on a restraint on consumption of rationed items, but also as an entitlement of an adequate diet for everyone.
+Special and augmented rations were allowed for small children, pregnant and nursing women, and manual workers.

 However, those with money had many means of supplementing their diet and increasing their caloric intake above what official statistics said.
 As always with a rationing system, a black market flourished for those with the money to buy luxury foods.
 Restaurants continued to operate and serve unrationed food such as fish and game.
 The government attempted to combat this example of unequal access to food with a five shilling price limit on restaurant meals, but this control was widely circumvented.
 People did not go hungry because of the existence of a black market and luxury restaurants, but the inequality was resented by people with modest incomes.

 Another example of inequality in access to food was the ability of land owners to grow crops and raise animals for their own consumption and for barter and sale.
 For example, one rich landed woman with the help of her servants grew food and kept chickens which produced 40 eggs per week in 1942 when the average consumption of eggs was one egg per week per person.

 Complaints about the quality of the food during the Second World War were many, especially from the wealthy.
 "How I grow sick of never ending starch," said one person.
 "Eating became a matter of filling up on fuel rather than a pleasure."
 The government's creation and promotion of inventive recipes was derided.
 "Nothing could be more pathetic than the 'Victory Dishes' which the Ministry of Food devised."
 The most detested wartime food was probably dried eggs, imported from the United States after having been dried to reduce the need for shipping space.

-Lizzie Collingham makes the point that, in addition to rationing and government controls, the higher wages and increased purchasing power of working class families during the war, were important in the "levelling-up" of nutrition between the upper and lower classes.
+Lizzie Collingham makes the point that, in addition to rationing and government controls, the higher wages and increased purchasing power of working-class families during the war, were important in the "levelling-up" of nutrition between the upper and lower classes.